proactor-dev/proactor-blog/2-deploy-rust-webapp-to-vps.md

 Still couple of final hints and then we are done.

 1. To list existing certificates managed by certbot type: `sudo certbot certificates`
 2. To renew all Let's encrypt certificates type: `sudo certbot renew`.
-To make ensure Apache is using latest certificates type: `sudo systemctl restart apache2` after renewing certificates.
+To ensure Apache is using latest certificates type: `sudo systemctl restart apache2` after renewing certificates.

-This ends our quite lengthy example how to deploy Rust Rocket web application on Virtual Private Server.
+This ends our quite lengthy article how to deploy Rust Rocket web application on Virtual Private Server.
 Congratulations if you got this far!

 In the next article we will discuss how to add continuous development pipeline in order to run live updates to our demo application.